NextCenturyCorporation/MCS/README.md

 (boolean, optional)

-Save videos of the RGB frames, depth masks, object instance segmentation masks (if returned in the output by the chosen metadata tier), 2D top-down scene views, and the heatmap images given to us in `make_step_prediction` by the AI performer.
+Save videos of the RGB frames, depth masks, object instance segmentation masks (if returned in the output by the chosen metadata tier), and the 2D top-down scene views.

 ### Using the Config File to Generate Scene Graphs or Maps